 Richard received an undergraduate degree in psychology from the State University of New York system and a master’s degree in sociology from Boston College.
-An advocate for more than two decades on mental health awareness and stigma prevention, Richard is a strategic adviser to the National Public Health Information Coalition and has collaborated on programs with the American Red Cross for disaster response mental health; HHS on disease stigma; DHS and NTSB on first responder mental health; CDC on addiction stereotypes; and the New York City Department of Mental Health and Hygiene on community outreach and stigma prevention.
+An advocate for more than two decades on mental health awareness and stigma prevention, he is a strategic adviser to the National Public Health Information Coalition and has collaborated on programs with the American Red Cross for disaster response mental health; HHS on disease stigma; DHS and NTSB on first responder mental health; CDC on addiction stereotypes; and the New York City Department of Mental Health and Hygiene on community outreach and stigma prevention.
 Richard lives in Fairfax, Virginia.